ChurchSafety Logo and homepage linkPencil

 Do not use on live electrical equipment.

-All areas of the building (see "Water" above) especially where flammable liquids may be present, such as oil fueled heating systems.
+Suitable for all areas of a building especially where flammable liquids may be present, such as oil fuelled heating systems.

 More efficient on class A fires than water – smaller extinguishers can be used.